dreamfactorysoftware/platform-wiki/setup-guide/common/IAM-setup.md

 * Amazon Elastic Beanstalk: _All Actions (*)_
 * Amazon Redshift: _All Actions (*)_

+These permissions are set out in the following policy document. **If you are not using the Clojure Collector, you can remove the Elastic Beanstalk section.**

-Paste the following into the _Policy Document_ text area:
+Now paste the following JSON into the _Policy Document_ text area:

  ```javascript
 {